sourcegraph/about/content/blogposts/2024/improving-cody-autocomplete-faster-smarter.md

 ## Better Multi-Line Completions

-Our A/B testing showed significant improvements for multi-line completions, thanks to DeepSeek v2's enhanced ability to understand context:
+Our A/B testing showed significant improvements for multi-line completions, thanks to DeepSeek-V2's enhanced ability to understand context.

 For 2-5 line completions: